 The granules should all be dissolved now with it looking like a syrup.

 Pour the dissolved gelatine into the bowl containing the condensed milk, and the lemon juice and zest and mix it in quickly and thoroughly.

 Spread the condensed milk filling over your biscuit base and return it to the fridge.

 Now for the coolest part…..making marshmallow!

-Place the cup of sugar in a medium-sized saucepan with 1 cup of water and then sprinkle the gelatine on top as evenly as possible.
+Place the cup of sugar in a medium-sized saucepan with 1 cup of water and then sprinkle the gelatine evenly over the top.

 Next, over a medium heat slowly bring it to a boil, gently stirring a few times to make sure the gelatine doesn’t stick to the sides.

 When its boiling turn the heat down to medium/low or low (to where it is just simmering/softly boiling), give it a final stir and then leave it for 10 minutes.

 - If you are tempted you can gently stir it a few times.

 After the ten minutes is up, pour the mix into a large heatproof bowl.

-Whilst the sugar syrup is still hot, set your electric beater on high and beat it until the marshmallow is super thick (this takes around 10 minutes).
+Whilst the sugar syrup is still hot, set your electric beaters (preferably a stand/bench mixer) to high and beat it until the marshmallow is thick (this takes around 10 minutes).

 - You are aiming for a consistency of fully whipped cream or a meringue at stiff peak stage……so when you lift the beaters the peaks of marshmallow will remain standing up and not fall back down.

 If you haven’t made marshmallow before, just like my first time, you will marvel at its snowy white, fluffy, billowiness (yeah I think I just invented a word) with childlike wonder!

 Now you need to work super fast (no time to lick the beaters) because when it gets to that thick stage it starts to set quickly, so grab that scraper and scrape it out onto that set base and filling.

 Use the back of a metal spoon or a metal spatula to quickly spread it over the filling.